Edelrid HMS Bulletproof Triple FG Review

-While any HMS/pear-shaped locker, such as our Editors' Choice winning Petzl Attache, will work perfectly fine for belaying, three of the locking carabiners tested in this review are designed specifically for that purpose, and include features designed to increase performance while belaying.
-Of these three, the Edelrid HMS Bulletproof Triple FG is the best by a long shot, with each of its unique features significantly contributing to the overall value of the 'biner.
-By comparison, the features added to the others — a plastic gate guard on the DMM Belay Master 2, and the added friction hook on the Petzl Freino — don't seem to have nearly the same practical value or performance level.
+While any HMS/pear-shaped locker will work perfectly fine for belaying, six of the locking carabiners tested in this review are designed specifically for that purpose, and include features designed to increase performance while belaying.
+The Edelrid HMS Bulletproof is our favorite for belaying with an ATC-style device, or rappelling.
+Its unique features contribute to the overall value of the 'biner.
 With the exception of weight, which probably can't be helped when stainless steel is included, there is nothing we don't love about this locker.

 Overall utility is an assessment of both how well a locker does at its intended purpose, as well as how versatile it is.
-After our in-the-field testing, we felt that the Edelrid HMS is second only to the Petzl Attache for this metric.
-It is designed for belaying, and thrives for this purpose.
+After our in-the-field testing, we felt that the Edelrid HMS is one of the best choices for this metric.
+It's designed for belaying and thrives for this purpose.
 In particular, the internal spring bar is a great help preventing the 'biner from sliding around to a different orientation where it could potentially get cross-loaded, and is far quicker and easier to implement than the plastic keeper bar on the DMM Belay Master 2.

-However, among the belay lockers, it is far and away the most versatile.
-The steel insert makes it an ideal choice for high-friction uses such as rappelling and as a top-rope anchor, and it lacks anything extra sticking off that might catch in slings or clothing, such as the plastic keeper bar found on the Belay Master 2.
+However, it's also quite versatile.
+The steel insert makes it an ideal choice for high-friction uses such as rappelling and as a top-rope anchor, and it lacks anything extra sticking off that might catch in slings or clothing.
 Admittedly, the weight diminishes our desire to take it on long climbs, but it is more versatile than most compact lightweight offset-D lockers, and can be used just fine in cold or snowy conditions.

 Ease of Unlocking and Locking

 This locker is the only one we tested that requires triple-action to unlock and open the gate, and so perhaps it is not surprising that we found it to be the single most difficult one to unlock.
 In order to unlock it you first push the sliding locker bar upwards, toward the nose.
 Then twist 90 degrees, and open the gate.
 Sliding the bar upward is the real tricky part, and is nearly impossible to do with one hand, requiring one to use either two hands, or to pin the top of the locker against the rock or some other surface to push against.
-This extra step added a significant amount of difficulty over the double-action twist lock found on the Petzl Freino.
+This extra step added a significant amount of difficulty over the double-action twist-locking biners we tested.